davetayls/scaffo/tasks/init/generic/root/docs/project-layout.md

 The styling, scripting, images and other ui related files are found in the following folder structure within the project

+    /integrated              : This folder and contents could live in the
+      |                        main integrated website
+      |
       /ui
+        |-- /templates       : Root folder for simple templates which could be
+        |                      used in client side templating
+        |-- /test            : Front-End test suites

-      |-- /lib             : Resources from external libraries and plugins
+    /lib                     : Resources from external libraries and plugins
       |                        used by the site but not written for the site
       |                         - eg: jQuery library, jQuery plugins
       |                         - Code in this folder should not be customised
-      |-- /scripts         : Root folder for custom JavaScript files for this
+    /scripts                 : Root folder for custom JavaScript files for this
       |                        site
-      |-- /styles          : Root folder for Stylus files
+    /styles                  : Root folder for Stylus files
-      |-- /templates       : Root folder for simple templates which could be
-      |                      used in client side templating
-      |--/test             : Front-End test suites

 ### Page Templates

+These are the prototype html files which build up your site and will probably corespond to a psd design.

 All page templates can be accessed from:

 - /                          : Loads the index.html page template
 - /template/templateName     : Loads the template named templateName.html
 - /template/path/name        : Loads a template in a sub directory

 Here is how this equates to the directory structure:

     /templates               : The main page markup templates
       |-- index.html         : The default page template to load
       |                         - This only holds body content
       |-- layout.html        : The main layout for the pages within this folder
       |                         - Content in page templates will be placed where
       |                           the {{{body}}} tag is
       |-- /customFolder      : You can create sub folders for new layouts
         |-- layout.html      : Page templates within this folder will use this layout

 ### Nested templates and partials